mpilzr/Coding_Problems/README.md

 # Coding Problems
-This website contains problems that I solved (Perhaps in various languages) from various coding websites like codewars and leetcode.
+This repo contains problems that I solved (Perhaps in various languages) from various coding websites like codewars and leetcode.